Tartans, All In; PA Commonwealth App; Updates on Testing & Case Numbers

 Our collective goal is to reduce the spread of COVID-19 and to live A Tartan’s Responsibility both on and off campus by maintaining the aforementioned behaviors.
 We are Tartans, All In.
 Everywhere!

 Campus has and will continue to look and operate differently during our current posture.
 But most campus services are still available remotely and/or in person with modified operating hours.
-For a full list of services, please visit our Operating Hours pages.

 As a reminder, eating and drinking are prohibited within classrooms.
 However, several on-campus dining options remain open.
 The seating as currently configured in dining areas can all be used, as long as it maintains at least 6 ft. distance between seats.